 at one point tightened to its smallest since April 15.

-* The Russell will continue to be in focus on Friday.
-While
+* The Russell index will continue to be in focus on Friday.

-the index is currently 9.3 percent away from its early March
+It is currently 9.3 percent away from its early March record of

-a correction - it has closed below its 200-day moving average in
+correction - but has closed below its 200-day moving average in

-the past two session, a sign of weakening momentum.
+the past two session, a sign of weak momentum.

 * J.C.
 Penney Co jumped 19.5 percent to $10 in

 premarket trading a day after posting an adjusted quarterly loss

 that was narrower than expected and sales that were above

 forecasts.
 Nordstrom Inc rose 10 percent to $67.70 after